-- Latex gloves as a precaution against infection.
+- Latex and non-latex gloves as a precaution against infection.
 If you have a latex allergy, use gloves that do not contain latex, such as nitrile gloves.

 - Emergency consent forms for each member of your family to be used in an emergency if you're unable to give your consent for treatment.
 Consent forms for each of your children should also be given to their caregivers when you're away from home.

 Note: In the past, doctors have recommended keeping syrup of ipecac in your first aid kit to use in a poisoning emergency.
 However, doctors found that syrup of ipecac generally caused more harm than good and now recommend that you throw away any that you have on hand.

 In the event of a poisoning, call the U.S. national poison control center at 1-800-222-1222 or dial 911 and follow their instructions.

 Write down these phone numbers and tape them to the fridge and inside your first aid kit:

 - Your national and local poison control center.
 Look in the front section of your phone book to find the number for your area.

 - The closest hospital.

 - Local fire and rescue squad (911 should also work).